Wilkins/composer-file-loader/README.md

 Testing
 -------

-Just go into this directory and run :
+Just go into the root directory and run :

 ```
 php test.php